vsouza/awesome-ios/README.md

 *Clean architecture, Viper, MVVM, Reactive... choose your weapon.*

+- [Clean Architecture for SwiftUI + Combine](https://github.com/nalexn/clean-architecture-swiftui) - A demo project showcasing the production setup of the SwiftUI app with Clean Architecture.
+- [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) - Example of Clean Architecture of iOS app using RxSwift.
+- [ios-architecture](https://github.com/tailec/ios-architecture) - A collection of iOS architectures - MVC, MVVM, MVVM+RxSwift, VIPER, RIBs and many others.
+- [iOS-Viper-Architecture](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) - This repository contains a detailed sample app that implements VIPER architecture in iOS using libraries and frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.
+- [Reactant](https://github.com/Brightify/Reactant) - Reactant is a reactive architecture for iOS.
+- [Spin](https://github.com/Spinners/Spin.Swift) - A universal implementation of a Feedback Loop system for RxSwift, ReactiveSwift and Combine
 - [SwiftyVIPER](https://github.com/codytwinton/SwiftyVIPER) - Makes implementing VIPER architecture much easier and cleaner.
-- [CleanArchitectureRxSwift](https://github.com/sergdort/CleanArchitectureRxSwift) - Example of Clean Architecture of iOS app using RxSwift.
+- [Tempura](https://github.com/BendingSpoons/tempura-swift) - A holistic approach to iOS development, inspired by Redux and MVVM.
+- [VIPER Module Generator](https://github.com/Kaakati/VIPER-Module-Generator) - A Clean VIPER Modules Generator with comments and predfined functions.
 - [Viperit](https://github.com/ferranabello/Viperit) - Viper Framework for iOS.
 Develop an app following VIPER architecture in an easy way.
 Written and tested in Swift.
-- [Reactant](https://github.com/Brightify/Reactant) - Reactant is a reactive architecture for iOS.
-- [YARCH](https://github.com/alfa-laboratory/YARCH) - More clean alternative to VIPER with unidirectional data flow (flux-like).
-- [iOS-Viper-Architecture](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) - This repository contains a detailed sample app that implements VIPER architecture in iOS using libraries and frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.
-- [Tempura](https://github.com/BendingSpoons/tempura-swift) - A holistic approach to iOS development, inspired by Redux and MVVM.
-- [VIPER Module Generator](https://github.com/Kaakati/VIPER-Module-Generator) - A Clean VIPER Modules Generator with comments and predfined functions.
-- [MMVMi](https://github.com/Maryom/MMVMi) - A Validation Model for MVC and MVVM Design Patterns in iOS Applications.
-- [ios-architecture](https://github.com/tailec/ios-architecture) - A collection of iOS architectures - MVC, MVVM, MVVM+RxSwift, VIPER, RIBs and many others.
-- [Clean Architecture for SwiftUI + Combine](https://github.com/nalexn/clean-architecture-swiftui) - A demo project showcasing the production setup of the SwiftUI app with Clean Architecture.
-- [Spin](https://github.com/Spinners/Spin.Swift) - A universal implementation of a Feedback Loop system for RxSwift, ReactiveSwift and Combine

 **[back to top](#contents)**